asizikov/asizikov.github.io/content/blog/2025-12-22-copilot-customization.md

 Custom Agents can define a specific persona and behavior for the agent.
 Agent definition file can customize the tools and MCPs available to the agent.

-Custom Agents stored in the `.github/agents` folder of the repository as individual `*agent.md` files.
+Custom Agents are stored in the `.github/agents` folder of the repository as individual `*agent.md` files.
 They can also be shared across repositories via `.github` or `.github-private` organization repositories.
 They are accessible via several entry points:

 - IDE
 - Copilot CLI
 - GitHub Web UI

-In its simplest form, custom agent defines a workflow that can be run without user interaction.
+In its simplest form, a custom agent defines a workflow that can be run without user interaction.
 These agents can be run as background tasks (on your machine, via Copilot CLI, using git worktrees) or in the cloud (as GitHub Copilot Coding Agent).

 However, locally you can trigger custom agents for interactive sessions as well.
 A built-in Planning Agent is a good example: it has limited ability to execute code and modify files, but it's tasked to analyze the task, break it down into steps, ask the user for confirmation and then build the plan that can be handed over to another local, background or cloud agent for execution.